-Based on discussions with H&A, it is understood that field work is scheduled to start the week of April 28, 2008.
+Based on discussions with H&A, it is understood that field work is scheduled to start on or about December 22, 2008.
 Please note that NYSDEC will be preparing a Fact Sheet to notify the community of the soil vapor sampling work.
 Please do not start field work until the Fact Sheet has been sent to the community.
 Additionally, please notify me at least 5 business days in advance of all field activities.